1944 Skipton by-election: Campaign

 Conservative candidate Harry Riddiough received a joint letter of endorsement from all the leaders of the parties in the coalition.
 His campaign was hopeful that support for those opposed to the Conservatives would be evenly split between his two opponents.
 As the only local candidate he hoped this would help his campaign.

 The Skipton District Labour Party decided to endorse Lawson, the Common Wealth candidate, in exchange for the guarantee that Lawson would stand down in favour of a Labour candidate at the next general election.
 This decision further isolated the candidacy of Joe Toole, the Independent Labour candidate.
 Toole's campaign was left with no local organisation.
 In contrast, the Lawson campaign took the shape of previous Common Wealth campaigns which had been successful at the 1943 Eddisbury by-election, organised by Kim Mackay and given the political direction of Richard Acland.
 In addition to full-time organisers, the Lawson campaign was supported by about 200 volunteers from outside the constituency.
 Many of these were apparently teachers, taking advantage of the school holidays.

 Local farmers in the constituency were disenchanted with the prospect of supporting the government candidate because of low farm prices and the government's ploughing up policy.

 Result

+The Common Wealth Party gained the seat.